navidrome/website/content/en/docs/Faq/_index.md

 ```

 An option to force scan via the UI is under development.
 More information can be found in [Issue #130](https://github.com/deluan/navidrome/issues/130#issuecomment-675684387).

+## Where are the logs?
+To achieve maximum compatibility with a great number of platforms, Navidrome follows the [Twelve Factor App](https://12factor.net/) methodology
+as much as possible.
+Specifically in the case of [logs](https://12factor.net/logs), Navidrome does not try to do any storage or routing of
+any log files, it only outputs all information to `stdout`, making it easy for the proper logging tools in each platform to handle them.
+Some examples bellow:

+- **Linux**: if you installed Navidrome using the Systemd unit (as explained in the [install instructions](/docs/installation/pre-built-binaries/#create-a-systemd-unit)), you can see the logs using the [journalctl](https://manpages.debian.org/stretch/systemd/journalctl.1.en.html) tool: `journalctl -f -u navidrome.service`

+- **Docker**: you can use `docker logs` or `docker-compose logs` to retrieve/follow the logs.

+- **Windows**: if you install Navidrome as a service using [Shawl](https://github.com/mtkennerly/shawl), just check the `shawl_for_navidrome_*.log` files
+created in the same location as the Shawl executable